DMCV-SJTU/Make-it-3D-Jittor/README.md

 Note that since we use the valina version of Nerf, the results will be slightly different from the pytorch version.

 ### Refine stage
-We have proposed an examples for refine stage.
+We have proposed an example for refine stage.
 Before the refine stage training, you should download [following examples](https://drive.google.com/drive/folders/1hy88cet39yYM_WjF94b3rHF4XCrpgH6m?usp=drive_link) into your workspace.
 Make sure the downloaded files are placed in the following directory structure:
 ```
 Make-It-3D/
 │